j-rokohl/Corpus-Christi-Alerts/README.md

 For the external image files displayed on the main page, the cache is opened after the image status code is confirmed to be okay, and the associated metadata confirms that the image is still active and has not expired.

+## Offline Status Indicators

+This app uses modals and alert banners to indicate offline status.
+A red "You're offline" banner appears to notify users that they are offline.
+In addition, when a note is added to the Notes page offline, users are notified with an additional modal.

 ##  Manifest File

 The Manifest file provides the basic blueprint that allows the app to be installable from the browser.
 This Manifest file provides metadata for the following: